Moddable-OpenSource/moddable/documentation/devices/moddable-four.md

 <a id="examples"></a>
 ### Examples

 The Moddable SDK has over 150 [example apps](../../examples) that demonstrate how to use its many features.
-Most of these examples run on Moddable Four.
+Many of these examples run on Moddable Four.

 That said, many of the examples that use Commodetto and Piu are designed for colored QVGA screens.
 In addition, not every example is compatible with Moddable Four hardware.
-For example, some examples are designed to test specific display and touch drivers that are not compatible with the Moddable Four display and give a build error.
+Some examples are designed to test specific display and touch drivers that are not compatible with the Moddable Four display and give a build error.

 <a id="documentation"></a>
 ### Documentation

 Documentation for the nRF5 device and SDK can be found on the [Nordic Semiconductor Infocenter](https://infocenter.nordicsemi.com/topic/struct_nrf52/struct/nrf52840.html).
-Of particular interest is the documentation for the Nordic SDK v15.3.0, which is available [here](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fcom.nordic.infocenter.sdk5.v15.3.0%2Findex.html).
+Of particular interest is the documentation for the Nordic nRF5 SDK v16.0.0, which is available [here](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fcom.nordic.infocenter.sdk5.v16.0.0%2Findex.html).

 All the documentation for the Moddable SDK is in the [documentation](../) directory.
 The **documentation**, **examples**, and **modules** directories share a common structure to make it straightforward to locate information.
 Some of the highlights include: